 Until such measures have been adopted, there should be a moratorium on the commercial wild fishery for all wrasse species.

-SIFT has produced a briefing for MSPs outlining the issues and is campaigning for regulation.
+SIFT produced a briefing for MSPs outlining the issues and is campaigning for regulation in 2019.